munnep/TFE_aws_disk/README.md

 region                   = "eu-north-1"                               # Region to create the environment
 vpc_cidr                 = "10.234.0.0/16"                            # subnet mask that can be used
 ami                      = "ami-09f0506c9ef0fb473"                    # AMI of the Ubuntu image
-rds_password             = "Password#1"                               # password used for the RDS environment
-filename_airgap          = "610.airgap"                               # filename of your airgap software stored under ./airgap
 filename_license         = "license.rli"                              # filename of your TFE license stored under ./airgap
-filename_bootstrap       = "replicated.tar.gz"                        # filename of the bootstrap installer stored under ./airgap
 dns_hostname             = "patrick-tfe6"                             # DNS hostname for the TFE
 dns_zonename             = "bg.hashicorp-success.com"                 # DNS zone name to be used
 tfe_password             = "Password#1"                               # TFE password for the dashboard and encryption of the data certificate_email        = "patrick.munne@hashicorp.com"              # Your email address used by TLS certificate registration
-terraform_client_version = "1.1.7"                                    # Terraform version you want to have installed on the client machine public_key               = "ssh-rsa AAAAB3Nza"                        # The public key for you to connect to the server over SSH
+tfe_release_sequence     = ""                                         # Which release sequence of TFE do you want to install public_key               = "ssh-rsa AAAAB3Nza"                        # The public key for you to connect to the server over SSH
 ```
 - Terraform initialize